DeusNexus/Networking-Tools/README.md

 The Repository includes so far:

-**mac_changer.py** - Changes MAC Adress of selected interface and it's TxPower in dB.
+**mac_changer.py** - Changes MAC Adress of selected interface and optionally the output TxPower in dB (for wifi cards).

-**netscan.py** - Scans the local lan for devices on default range 192.168.1.1/24 showing IP/MAC/HOST_NAME, specify a different IP-range using help.
+**netscan.py** - Scans the local lan for devices for given range (default= 192.168.1.1/24) and shows the IP/MAC/HOST_NAME.

+**spoofer.py** - Spoof an IP adress to a target for MIT, optionally change timeout (default=3) for packets and can enable port-forwarding (default=y) so traffic will continue.